brickcamp/website/README.md

-# Welcome to the Brick.Camp Documentation
+# Welcome to the BrickCamp Documentation

 In front of you, you see the main repository of http://brick.camp with files and links to all the functionalities and contents of this website.